Auckland Anniversary Day: History

-The choice of 29 January appeared strange, as Hobson himself pronounced that it was on the following day that he proclaimed British Sovereignty in New Zealand.
-30 January 1840 was the day that the Union Jack was flown on the masthead of the Herald, the ship that brought Hobson to the Bay of islands, and that the flag was saluted by guns.
+The choice of 29 January appeared strange, as Hobson stated that it was on the following day that he proclaimed British Sovereignty in New Zealand.
+30 January 1840 was the day that the Union Jack was flown on the masthead of the HMS Herald, the ship that brought Hobson to the Bay of Islands, and saluted by guns.
 By all accounts, 30 January should have been chosen for the anniversary day.

 In 1841, there was no capacity for arranging anniversary celebrations, as the national capital was in the process of being shifted from Okiato to Auckland.
-In 1842, 30 January fell on a Sunday.
-These days holidays are sometimes being "Mondayised" and the Auckland anniversary day was "Saturdayised" when it was created in 1842.
+In 1842, 30 January fell on a Sunday so the anniversary day was "Saturdayised."

 Daniel Pollen, who was Premier in 1875–1876 and a member of the Legislative Council, was determined to have this inaccuracy rectified.
 Upon his request, a joint committee of the Legislative Council and the House of Representatives was tasked to prepare a report.
 On 11 September 1894, the committee's report recommended for the anniversary date to be shifted to 30 January, and that it apply as an anniversary of all of New Zealand, as it was the founding of the nation.
 The Liberal Government, however, saw no need to change any of the existing arrangements.

+The Waitangi Day Act 1960 allowed any area of the country to substitute a Waitangi Day holiday for its provincial anniversary day.
+This was done for Northland in 1963 through the Waitangi Day Amendment Act passed by the second National Government.